Simplify a broad range of testing needs, from unit testing to functional testing to integration testing to regression testing.

 TestNG class file to demonstrate Tests in parallel execution and showing Thread id and Thread names in parallel

-How to add dependency on tests using TestNG?
+How to add a dependency on tests using TestNG?

 Dependency – Single/Multiple Methods